The work of a management consultant is not for the faint of heart.

 Inorganic marketing drives reach—Google Ads, Meta Ads, sponsored placements, and SEO.

 Falcon Wealth Planning spends millions across both categories.
-Its nine-person in-house marketing team produces continuous content while running large-scale paid campaigns.
-The result: visibility on YouTube, LinkedIn, Instagram, and even within AI search tools like ChatGPT and Grok, where clients now discover the firm directly.
+Its nine-person in-house marketing team (most RIAs have zero to 1 in-house marketing person) produces continuous content while running large-scale paid campaigns.
+The result: visibility on YouTube, LinkedIn, Instagram, and even within AI search tools like ChatGPT and Grok, where prospects now discover the firm directly.

 What If a Firm Doesn’t Want to Spend on Marketing?

-If your firm isn’t ready for large-scale ad budgets, maximize referrals and relationships.
+If your firm isn’t ready for large-scale ad budgets, maximize referrals and relationships through organic marketing.

 Falcon Wealth Planning still gets 15–20 percent of new clients from structured referral systems: